mciocchi/atomic_d6/README.md

 Powered armor systems (power suits, exoskeletons, mech suits, battle frames) are treated as vehicles, not standard armor.
 See the [Mounts and Vehicles](#Mounts-and-Vehicles) section for details.

-- Powered Armor as Vehicle: Powered armor requires fuel or power source, ammunition for integrated weapons (if applicable), and maintenance like vehicles
+- **Powered Armor as Vehicle**: Powered armor requires fuel or power source, ammunition for integrated weapons (if applicable), and maintenance like vehicles
-- Armor Function: When powered and operational, powered armor provides armor Bonus like any other armor
+- **Armor Function**: When powered and operational, powered armor provides armor Bonus like any other armor
   - Typically provides +3 Bonus or higher (GM discretion based on tech level)
-- Integration with Vehicle Rules: Follows the same rules as Mounts and Vehicles:
+- **Integration with Vehicle Rules**: Follows the same rules as Mounts and Vehicles:
   - Uses fuel instead of stamina
   - Refuels instead of eating
   - Has its own character sheet (optional, for complex systems)
   - Damage expressed as Wounds (Minor = cosmetic, Major = critical systems)
-- When Unpowered: If powered armor loses power or fuel:
+- **When Unpowered**: If powered armor loses power or fuel:
   - May still provide some protection (reduced Bonus, GM discretion)
   - Imposes heavy Maluses on movement and agility (may be immobile)
   - Cannot use integrated systems or weapons